wbailey/command_line_reporter/README.md

 include CommandLineReporter
 ```

-#### Methods
+#### Standard Methods

-There are several methods the mixin provides:
+There are several methods the mixin provides that do not depend on the formatter used:

 1. _report(hash) {block}_
   * The first argument is a hash that defines the options for the method.
 See the details in the
     formatter section for allowed values.
   * The second argument is a block of ruby code that you want executed within the context of the
     reporter.
 Any ruby code is allowed.
-See the examples section for details.
+See the examples that follow in the formatter sections for
+    details.
 1. _formatter=(string)_
   * Simple string indicating the formatter you want your application to use.
 The default is
     _nested_